jasonnicholson/regularizeNd/README.md

 The basic idea is that a lookup table is fitted to the scattered data with a required level of smoothness.
 The smoothness parameter trades between goodness of fit and smoothness of the curve (1-D), surface (2-D), or hypersurface (n-D).

-Browse the Mathworks File Exchange for examples: https://www.mathworks.com/matlabcentral/fileexchange/61436-regularizend#examples_tab
+On the MathWorks File Exchange, checkout the Examples tab: [regularizeNd at MathWorks File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/61436-regularizend)

 # Demo